bloxberg-org/peer-review-app/README.md

 To import reviews from Publons you need to have an auth token.
 Login and find the token [here](https://publons.com/api/v2/).
 Enter the found token `6452ac....4f2de` in the given format `Token 6452ac....4f2de` as the environment variable.

+To import ORCiD ID and email, enter ORCiD client ID and secrets as environment variables.
+For development you will need sandbox credentials.
+The sandbox credentials can be found [here](https://sandbox.orcid.org/developer-tools) after registering an application.
+Assign SANDBOX variables to these at `.env` and at `client/.env` for `create-react-app` to reach.
+If you need a production version register your app to ORCiD and use ORCiD's production server with credentials [here](https://orcid.org/developer-tools).
+Assign variables in `.env`.

 Enter the 12 word MNEMONIC (seed phrase) for the accounts to be used and funded by ganache.
 You can use the MNEMONIC created by Metamask when creating a wallet or as described [here](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-Reveal-Your-Seed-Phrase).

 # Run Development